 Metallic Luster Pens contain liquid lusters in an easy-to-apply format.
 Rather than applying your luster overglaze with a little tiny brush, try one of these pens - you are sure to be happy with the level of control that pen packaging affords here.
 Most of these lusters can be applied just like ink, and then fired to luster temperatures.
 Our customers have loved the ease with which they have been able to write on their pieces in gold!

-Underglaze Chalks If you love the look of pastel or chalk illustration, but have had a hard time translating that to your clay surface, you might like to try underglaze chalks.
+Underglaze Chalks are perfect if you love the look of pastel or chalk illustration, but have had a hard time translating that to your clay surface.
 Although they can work on a variety of surfaces, they tend to work best when applied to bisqueware.
 Simply draw directly on your piece, then coat with an overglaze (or leave unglazed), and fire.
 The firing range of underglaze chalks vary according to color -- reds and purples do well at low-fire temperatures, while blues and blacks can generally be fired much higher, up to cone 10.

 Underglaze Pencils look like regular colored pencils, but they actually contain an underglaze core that can deliver colored pencil-like effects in a permanent form.
 Available in many different colors, underglaze pencils are as useful as they are decorative -- keep one in your studio to easily and permanently mark test tiles.
 Like underglaze chalks, you can take a wet paintbrush to your finished illustration and make it look a bit more like a watercolor.